 Pine Grove Property, Nevada -As a result of a technical disclosure review by the British Columbia Securities Commission, an amended and restated Preliminary Economic Assessment was issued on February 4, 2015 and filed with the British Columbia Securities Commission and is available for review under the Company's profile on SEDAR (see Lincoln news release February 16, 2015).
-Claim payments were made in August to the BLM and the County to keep the property in good standing.
-The Company did not meet the payment requirement due to Lyon Grove for certain claims included in the Pine Grove Property and, as a result, these 8 claims are not in good standing.

 Oro Cruz Property, California - The Oro Cruz property has excellent potential for open-pit and underground mining.
 An Inferred resource for the project was reported in a NI 43-101 Technical Report in September 2010.
 Lincoln's immediate goal is to increase and advance the 376,600 Inferred ounces gold to Measured and Indicated categories by confirmation drilling.
 No significant work was completed since early 2013 due to arbitration with Elgin Mining which has now been resolved.
 Additionally, no work was completed due to the CFIUS order which has now been lifted.
 Lincoln is now free to advance the project towards production.
 New funding will be required for the confirmation program.
-No work was carried out on the property in the third quarter.
-Claim payments were made in late August to the BLM and the County to keep the property in good standing.
+No work was carried out on the property in the second quarter.
+Claim payments were made in late August to the BLM and the County to keep the claims in good standing.